FEWS-NET/data-notebook-hub/README.md

-This repository is a curated collection of Jupyter notebooks designed to serve as a practical resource for understanding and executing public API calls.
-Our notebooks provide hands-on examples, required libs and tutorials that guide you through various data queries and manipulations using APIs.
+This repository is a curated collection of Jupyter notebooks designed to serve as a practical resource for understanding and executing API calls.
+Our notebooks provide hands-on examples, required libraries and tutorials that guide you through various data queries and manipulations using APIs.

 ## Features